Prishabhanot/Prishabhanot/README.md

 👩🏽‍💻 Prisha Bhanot
 Chemical & Bioengineering Student | Minor in Computer Science | Aspiring AI in Healthcare Innovator

-Welcome to my GitHub!
 I'm Prisha Bhanot, a passionate engineering student at McMaster University, with a strong foundation in programming, machine learning, and biomedical design.
 My journey spans impactful projects and leadership roles, blending technical expertise and innovation to solve real-world challenges.

 🌟 About Me